 Social media can be a powerful marketing tool when it is being used effectively.
 As a bonus for small businesses, it is cost-effective too!
 Although, while social media doesn’t require a huge investment, it still requires plenty of planning.

-All businesses that are going to be using social media (if you’re not, then why not?), need a dedicated social media manager.
+All businesses that will use social media (if you’re not, then why not?), need a dedicated social media manager.
 It takes a dedicated team to create content and grow your platform – don’t expect to post status’ with little thought and sit back waiting for your target audience to find you and engage.
 To get the most out of social media, you need to plan, plan, plan!

 To help run your business’ social media channels effectively, we will go through some tips on how to develop them.
 Additionally, we will discuss how to use Instagram and Twitter, individually.